amspector100/dualbounds/docs/source/index.rst

 Introduction
 ============

-``dualbounds``  is a python implementation of the dual bounds methodology, a framework for performing inference on partially identified causal estimands (and certain identified estimands as well).
+``dualbounds`` is a python framework for performing inference on partially identified causal estimands (and certain identified estimands as well).

 In randomized experiments, dual bounds can wrap around any machine learning algorithm to provide provably valid inference, even if the underlying ML model is misspecified or inconsistent.
 When applied to observational data, dual bounds also have strong double-robustness guarantees.